nowaproj/docs/docs/ui/components.md

 You can find your components by going to the `Assets panel` and then clicking on `Library`.
 From there you can drag and drop a copy of any component on the board to create a copy.

-Changing anything in any copy of the component will change all the copies everywhere. *The following example shows two copies from the same “NewsCard” component mentioned earlier.
+Changing anything in any copy of the component will change all the copies everywhere. *The following example shows two copies of the same “NewsCard” component mentioned earlier.
 Notice how changing the layout or the color of the text will automatically be applied to the other copy:*

 <img src="../../img/gifs/comp_update.gif"  width="90%"/>

->Note: to modify any widget inside the component, **the component should be outside any screen** to be able to access it's widgets.
-This is done to prevent any modifiation that might happen by mistake for any copy of the component when it is inside a screen
+>Note: to modify any widget inside the component, **the component should be outside any screen** to be able to access its widgets.
+This is done to prevent any modification that might happen by mistake for any copy of the component when it is inside a screen

 >We will be happy to listen to your suggestions for a feature or an improvement.
 Please contact us at `info@nowa.dev` or use our [discord server](https://discord.com/invite/ByKfn3H7gX) or [Instagram page](https://instagram.com/nowa.dev).